 Hon.
 Pamela Gross: Quana, Mr. Speaker.
-Well today is a special day here as I have two constituents who are here from Cambridge Bay and I would like to recognize them.
-We have Beverly Maksagak and her daughter Rosemary.
+Well, today is a special day here as I have two constituents who are here from Cambridge Bay and I would like to recognize them.
+We have Beverly Maksagak and her daughter, Rosemary Maksagak.
 I am very pleased to have them here with us.
-They are here for meetings on behalf of the Iqaluktuuttiaq HTO and they are here for an Inuit technology forum, so I just want to welcome them and say thank you for being here.
-I would like to point out that Beverly is our great interpreter, James Panioyak's spouse, and I thank him for all his work that he does alongside our other interpreters Eva Aiyalik and Attima Hadlari.
+They are here for meetings on behalf of the Iqaluktuuttiaq HTO and they are here for the Inuit technology forum, so I just want to welcome them and say thank you for being here.

+I would like to point out that Beverly is our great interpreter James Panioyak's spouse and I thank him for all the work that he does alongside our other interpreters, Eva Ayalik and Attima Hadlari.

-Mr. Speaker, I just to want to recognize the members from Cambridge Bay.
-Quana.
+Mr. Speaker, I just to want to recognize the members from Cambridge Bay. (interpretation) Thank you.